nespinoza/exonailer/README.md

 DEPENDENCIES
 ------------

-This code makes use of dix important libraries:
+This code makes use of six important libraries:

 - **Numpy**.
 - **Scipy**.